Skip to main content

 The tourists get something right, though: they look around.
 They look up, down, sideways, and stare at all there is to see.
 They take it in, experience what’s in front of them, and exist in the reality before them at that moment.
 Some of those who live here will walk around staring at their phones, scrolling through Instagram or TikTok on the subway, refreshing constantly while the vibrant reality passes by right in front of them.

-When we avoid eye contact with strangers and disconnect from our surroundings, we might miss the experience of one of the greatest cities in one of the greatest times to be alive according to a variety of metrics.
+When we avoid eye contact with strangers and disconnect from our surroundings, we miss the city that’s right in front of us.

 The Evolution of Distraction #